MicrosoftDocs/dynamics365smb-docs/business-central/UBB/masterdata/references.md

 ## References for customers

 A list of customers for which usage data is imported and processed can be created automatically.
 However, this is optional.
-Each customer or their ID then also has an entry on the **Usage Data Supplier References** page.
-When you [Usage data customers](customers-subscriptions.md#usage-data-customers), the record is also created automatically.
+Each customer or their ID has an entry on the **Usage Data Supplier References** page.
+When you have [usage data customers](customers-subscriptions.md#usage-data-customers), the record is also created automatically.
 Otherwise, you must create the reference manually.

 To maintain the customer reference, you can open the reference table by using the **Supplier Reference Entry No.** field on the **Usage Data Customers** page.
 A reference for a customer appears in the **Usage Data Supplier References** page as the **Customer** type.